gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 (3) "Question Number [ 1, 2, 3, 4, 5, etc ] question"
 (4)
 - For INT and MA, begin reading the question
-- For Chapter Reference (and CRMA), "According to [ Book Name ], Chapter [Chapter Number], ...."
+- For Chapter Reference (and MACR), "According to [ Book Name ], Chapter [Chapter Number], ...."
-- For Chapter Verse Reference (and CVRMA, "According to [ Book Name ], Chapter [Chapter Number], Verse [ Verse Number], ......"
+- For Chapter Verse Reference (and MACVR, "According to [ Book Name ], Chapter [Chapter Number], Verse [ Verse Number], ......"
 - For Quote Questions, "Quote [ Book Name ], Chapter [Chapter Number], Verse [ Verse Number]"
 - For Quote these Two Verses Questions.
 "Quote [ Book Name ], Chapter [Chapter Number], Verses [ Verse Number 1] and [Verse Number 2]"
 - For all Finish Questions (and sub-types), begin reading the verse(s)